-THE NUMBER ONE BESTSELLER FROM THE MILLION-SELLING AUTHOR OF CAST IRON, COFFIN ROAD AND THE BLACKHOUSE
+** FROM THE GLOBALLY BESTSELLING AUTHOR OF CAST IRON, COFFIN ROAD AND THE BLACKHOUSE **

-'Peter May is a writer I would follow to the ends of the earth' New York Times
+'Peter May is an author I'd follow to the ends of the earth' - New York Times

 May is a terrific crime writer and this is another literate and cleverly constructed novel that will keep you reading and guessing to the end. - Canberra Weekly